 Usages of Formats in Film and Video Art

-Formats are linked with measurement practices in numerous ways.
-They are often expressed in metric or numeric data.
 The designation of film formats such as 35mm, 16mm, or 8mm, for example, is determined by the width of the filmstrip, which in turn corresponds to the size and aspect ratio of the single frames, as well as the duration of the film projection at a given frame rate.
-Magnetic video tape formats, such as U-matic, Betamax, and VHS, or digital media formats, such as floppy disc, CD-ROM, and DVD, are differentiated according to their image resolution, running time, and storage capacity.
+Magnetic video tape formats such as U-matic, Betamax, and VHS, or digital media formats such as floppy disc, CD-ROM and DVD are differentiated according to their image resolution, running time and storage capacity.
 As units or ensembles of technical specifications, formats are the result of historic processes of industrial standardization that are subject to the laws of uniformity and profitability.
 Format standards guarantee technical compatibility as well as economic competitiveness on the global image market.
-They determine not only the technical conditions under which media operate but also where and by whom they are seen, the speed at which they circulate, the channels through which they are disseminated, and how visible and effective they are.
-Thus, in a broader sense, formats determine the conditions under which images come to be publicly displayed in a social and political regard in the first place.
+They determine not only the technical conditions under which media operate, but also where and by whom they are seen, the speed at which they circulate, the channels through which they are disseminated, and how visible and effective they are.
+Thus, formats determine the conditions under which images come to be publicly accessible and valued in a social and political regard in the first place.

-In view of its significance for artistic and curatorial practices, format has recently become the focus of increased attention.
-Despite all the differences one can observe between the theoretical approaches of David Summers, David Joselit, Jonathan Sterne, and Haidee Wasson, they share a common objective, namely to address the contexts of the use of format in specific historical situations through format.
-Hereby, interest in format is principally focused on artistic practice after art, on the multiple dependencies of artistic production, its technologies, and methods of political and economic interests.
-In this regard, David Joselit (After Art) speaks about format as a structure or a "connective tissue," wherein the worldly entanglements of images—the techniques of their production, the efforts associated with their creation, the mode of their circulation, the historical conditions of their making, etc.—become visible.
+In view of its significance for artistic and curatorial practices, the format as a theoretical concept has recently become the focus of increased attention.
+Despite the significant differences between the approaches of David Summers, David Joselit, Jonathan Sterne, Haidee Wasson, Benoît Turquety and others, they share a common objective, namely to address the contexts of the use of formats in specific historical situations.
+The focus lies on artistic practice "after art," on the multiple dependencies of artistic production, its technologies, and methods on political and economic interests.
+In this regard, David Joselit speaks about format as a structure or a "connective tissue," wherein the worldly entanglements of images—the techniques of their production, the efforts associated with their creation, the mode of their circulation, the historical conditions of their making, etc.—become visible.

 The techniques of measuring time and space that have accompanied film and video throughout their history to the present day are subject to various processes of negotiation in the interest of science and politics, industry and commerce.
-Consequently, film and video have themselves served as measuring instruments for scientific and analytical purposes, whereby they are employed beyond exhibition spaces and movie theaters in a variety of fields such as anthropometry, criminology, forensics, physiology, psychology, statistics, operations research, and tactical analysis in sports and military intelligence, respectively.
-In these fields, they contributed to the acquisition of knowledge and enlightenment, believing it to be for a good cause; to the same extent, they were also involved in the "politics of large numbers" (Alain Desrosières) and the history of the "mismeasure of man" (Stephen Jay Gould)—in the governmentally and ideologically motivated production of evidence through the collection and management of useful data.
-However, in acknowledging these dependencies, in view of which art jeopardizes its autonomy, also lies the opportunity for art to test its own effectiveness in the public arena and to uncover potentials for resistance in artistic action.
-Formats indeed regulate the use of artistic media; they are scripts that contain guidelines for action through which historical knowledge and experience is accessed and distributed.
+Consequently, film and video have themselves served as measuring instruments for scientific and analytical purposes, whereby they are employed beyond exhibition spaces and movie theaters in a variety of fields such as anthropometry, criminology, biometrics, forensics, statistics, robotics, operations research, and tactical analysis in sports and military intelligence, respectively.
+In these fields, they contributed to the acquisition of knowledge, to research and investigation to the same extent as they were involved in the "politics of large numbers" (Alain Desrosières) and the history of the "mismeasure of man" (Stephen Jay Gould)—in the governmentally and ideologically motivated production of evidence through the collection and management of useful data.
+However, in acknowledging these dependencies, in view of which art jeopardizes its autonomy, also lies the opportunity for art to test its own effectiveness in the public arena and to uncover potential for resistance in artistic action.
+Formats indeed regulate the use of artistic media, in so far as they are scripts that contain guidelines for action through which historical knowledge and experience are accessed and distributed.
 At the same time, however, they are a showplace for negotiating, verifying, or dismissing the knowledge and experience they make available in standardized form.

-Last but not least, formats represent a particular challenge in the conservation and curation of collections.
+And finally, formats represent a particular challenge in the conservation and curation of collections.
 On the one hand, in addition to the works of media art that exist in obsolete formats, the technological systems and devices on which they can be played must also be preserved and kept in working order.
 On the other hand, the question arises as to the conditions under which these works should be converted into current digital formats to ensure that they can be exhibited in the future and possibly to retain a work’s original artistic concept—or even to realize this concept for the first time in situations in which it was impossible under the prevailing historical technological conditions.
-Conversely, conscious artistic recourse to "retrograde technicity" (Gabriele Jutz) can also be considered an act of falling short of technological standards, which is associated with subversive modes of format usage.
+Conversely, conscious artistic recourse to "retrograde technicity" (Gabriele Jutz) can also be considered an act of undercutting technological standards, which is associated with subversive modes of format usage.
 Formats can circulate between the areas of normative and alternative usage or can be recontextualized through acts of appropriation and translation.
-At the same time, along with the artistic decision in favor of a certain format, the institutional practices that decide whether films and videos can be exhibited in the different contexts of museums and movie theaters as well as on television and on the Internet also come into focus.
+At the same time, along with the artistic decision in favor of a certain format, the institutional practices that decide whether films and videos can be exhibited in the different contexts of museums and movie theaters as well as on television and the internet also come into focus.

-The symposium is co-organized by Fabienne Liptay (UZH), Laura Walde (UZH), Carla Gabriela Engler (UZH), Alena Nawrotzki (Migros Museum für Gegenwartskunst), and Nadia Schneider Willen (Migros Museum für Gegenwartskunst).
+The video symposium is hosted by Fabienne Liptay, Carla Gabriela Engler and Laura Walde (University of Zurich) in cooperation with Nurja Ritter and Nadia Schneider Willen (Migros Museum für Gegenwartskunst).
 It is funded by the Swiss National Science Foundation as part of the project "Exhibiting Film: Challenges of Format".